wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Dorothy: Ken!! you can't say that sort of thing anymore _to one of the Dames_ I'm sorry love, he's a bit behind the times.

-D1: Silence!
+Florence: Silence!
 We are not men, we are The Dames, and we are now in control of this eyeshadow production facility.

-D2: You will begin mining immediately _they give Ken and Dorothy small tools_
+Beatrice: You will begin mining immediately _they give Ken and Dorothy small tools_

 Ken: What are these???
 These won't work.
 They don't have the necessary torque to deal with stone this dense.
 I should know, I was in charge of the Channel Tunnel project.
 Allow me to educate you about the geological manifestation of this particular area, you see...